criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/AnalyticsApi.md

         // oauth.setAccessToken("YOUR ACCESS TOKEN");

         AnalyticsApi apiInstance = new AnalyticsApi(defaultClient);
-        String advertiserId = "advertiserId_example"; // String | The advertiser id to fetch the transparency data.
+        String advertiserId = "advertiserId_example"; // String | The advertiser ID to fetch the transparency data for.
+The advertiser must already exist.
+Must be greater than 0.
         TransparencyQueryMessage transparencyQueryMessage = new TransparencyQueryMessage(); // TransparencyQueryMessage | The query message. try {
             TransparencyReportListResponse result = apiInstance.getTransparencyReport(advertiserId, transparencyQueryMessage);